adamulrich/books/README.md

 # Books
+This project was the final for BYU-I WDD430 (Full Stack Web Dev).
+The requirements were to build an Mongo Express Angular Node.js (MEAN) SPA with at least 1 angular component.
+I built a simple book database that has an authors model as well, and provides linking between authors and books.
+It provides full crud support for both.
+It uses express routing.

+## Components
+Mongo
+Mongoose
+Node.js
+Node.js Express
+Angular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.1.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.